cuckoosandbox/cuckoo/docs/book/src/introduction/what.rst

 ============

 Cuckoo Sandbox started as a `Google Summer of Code`_ project in 2010 within `The Honeynet Project`_.
-It was originally designed and developed by *Claudio “nex” Guarnieri*, who is still the main developer and coordinates all efforts from joined developers and contributors.
+It was originally designed and developed by *Claudio “nex” Guarnieri*, who is still the project leader and core developer.

 After initial work during the summer 2010, the first beta release was published on Feb.
 5th 2011, when Cuckoo was publicly announced and distributed for the